AU-ENVS-Bioinformatics/phyloENVS/README.md

 The goal of phyloENVS is to provide tailored tools for visualizing and analyzing microbial community data, with a focus on rRNA and mRNA datasets from environmental samples such as soil, ice, and other ecosystems.
-Built to enhance the functionality of the ‘phyloseq’ package, it offers customizable and publication-quality visualizations, including abundance plots, diversity metrics, and community composition analyses.
-The package is designed to streamline workflows for researchers within Environmental Microbiology at Aarhus University.
+Built to enhance the functionality of the phyloseq package, it offers customizable and publication-quality visualizations, including ordination, abundance and richness plots for community composition analysis.
+The package is designed to streamline workflows for researchers within the Environmental Microbiology section at Department of Environmental Science at Aarhus University.

 ## Installation